-There is no specific process for ex-ante assessment or regulation regarding media plurality.
+There is no specific process for ex-ante assessment or regulation regarding media plurality, besides the intervention of ERC in the context of concentrations between undertakings.

 Both ANACOM and the ERC may contribute, within the scope of their remit, to ensure the implementation of policies aimed at the promotion of cultural and linguistic diversity, as well as pluralism.
 Specifically in the television, radio and press sectors, the ERC is incumbent to guarantee information that observes pluralism, accurateness and independence, and to ensure diverse and plural programming, including during peak viewing periods: these powers are used within the supervision of the sector, including in the scope of administrative infringements and the licensing administrative procedures.